k3s-io/docs/docs/upgrades/manual.md

 You can upgrade K3s by using the installation script, or by manually installing the binary of the desired version.

->**Note:** When upgrading, upgrade server nodes first one at a time, then any worker nodes.
+>**Note:** When upgrading, upgrade server nodes first one at a time, then any agent nodes.

 ### Release Channels